STIXProject/stixproject.github.io/documentation/concepts/creating-quality-indicators/index.md

 See the problem?
 By including all of that data in the indicator what you're saying is that the indicator is only a hit if all of it matches, greatly limiting how usable it is for others.
 Instead of that naive approach, identify which fields are actually indicative of the malicious activity and include those in the indicator.
 If you have other data that you feel adds context or might be useful you can include it as a [Sighting](/data-model/{site.current_version}/indicator/SightingType).

+Also, some fields in CybOX objects should probably NOT be used in indicators at all because they're either ephemeral, specific to a certain environment, or might be interpreted or calculated differently by consumers of the indicator.
+For example, the process ID (PID) field on the Process Object changes from execution to execution and the Peak_Entropy field on the File Object may be calculated differently by different tools.
+For some suggestions on which fields are often useful, take a look at the [list the MAEC project maintains](http://maec-to-stix.readthedocs.org/en/latest/indicator_extraction/granular_config_defaults.html) to create indicators from malware samples.

 ## 2. Don't be afraid to put benign data in indicators (if you know what you're doing)

 Note that following that first tip doesn't mean that you should never put "benign" data in your indicators: sometimes specific combinations of data points that are individually benign can indicate malicious activity.
 For example, a DNS query to Google is not unusual.
 A DNS query to Google for a random-looking domain is less common but still benign (many content distribution networks use randomized subdomain names).
 Combined with the presence of a particular registry key, running process, or other network traffic however it can be the calling card of some sort of malware.

+If you go down this route you should make sure to use composition (either indicator or observable) to ensure that the indicator doesn't trigger solely on benign data.
+You shouldn't have a standalone indicator that looks for a DNS query to Google, but having it as part of an AND with other targeted observables can be useful.

 ## 3. Think about false positives and false negatives